Do you want to grab your reader’s attention immediately? Most of us do. To accomplish this, your opening sentence needs to be captivating.

 Going quickly from an ordinary moment to a shocking one gets our attention.

 Here’s an example from an article in National Geographic Traveler by Neil King called “Obsessions Swimming”:

-The first thing you should ask when writing your travel piece is, “What is going to be my lede?”
+The first thing you should ask when writing your travel story is, “What is going to be my lede?”
 Find your focus before you proceed.

 Thumb through several travel stories in magazines and books, and identify each lede sentence or paragraph.
 This is fun!

 You’ll become proficient at identifying ledes very quickly.
 And this will quickly transfer to your writing as you gather ideas and insights from other professionals.

 How many stories have you read that begin like travel advertorial, similar to these?